Frequently Asked Questions

 - Attain continuing education credits

-Adjacent to our 2020 forum venue, the Vancouver Island Conference Centre in downtown Nanaimo, is the Coast Bastion Hotel and Best Western Dorchester Hotel.
+Adjacent to our PPF2022 venue, the Vancouver Island Conference Centre in downtown Nanaimo, is the Coast Bastion Hotel and Best Western Dorchester Hotel.
+Quality Inn is also close by.
+Folks can also opt to room share to save on costs, or book lodging via accommodation rental sites such as airbnb or VRBO

 Yes!
 Meals offered include vegan, vegetarian and gluten free options.
 If you have a particular allergy and/or restriction that requires unique attention, please inform our registrar.